Kim Min-ki (footballer)

 Kim Min-ki (Korean: 김민기; born 21 June 1990) is a South Korean footballer who plays as a forward and is currently a free agent.

 Early years

 In 2006, 16-year-old Kim was selected into the Korea Football Association's Youth Project.
 The project sent promising youngsters to receive training abroad, and would eventually produce superstars like Son Heung-min.

 Through this program, Kim trained at Série A club Palmeiras for a season.
-While in Brasil, in aim of achieving success there, Kim learnt to speak fluent Portuguese.
+While in Brazil, in aim of achieving success there, Kim learnt to speak fluent Portuguese.